AP Source: Cards get WR Hopkins from Texans for RB Johnson - WHIZ News

+Several Cardinals players not surprisingly reacted positively to the move on social media.
+Murray responded with a “ LET’S GET RIGHT! @DeAndreHopkins ” while Kirk added “ 10 + 11 + 13 = SCARY SIGHT.
+Welcome to the squad bro let’s eat! ”

+The Cardinals finished with a 5-10-1 record last season under first-year coach Kliff Kingsbury, who is known for his innovative offense.
+Murray was the No. 1 overall draft pick and had an encouraging rookie season, finishing with 3,722 yards passing and 20 touchdowns.
+But the Cardinals occasionally struggled to stretch the field vertically for big plays in the passing game.
+Hopkins’ arrival should help.

-Hopkins has been one of the most consistent receivers in the NFL over the past seven years, topping 1,000 yards receiving in five of seven seasons.
+Hopkins has three years remaining on a five-year, $81 million deal he signed in 2017.
+The 6-foot-1, 212-pound veteran has been one of the most consistent receivers in the NFL over the past seven years, topping 1,000 yards receiving in five of seven seasons.
 He caught 104 passes for 1,165 yards and seven touchdowns last year.

 The 28-year-old Johnson was an All-Pro with the Cardinals in 2016 during his second season but hasn’t been able to match those numbers in the past three years.
 He battled injuries for much of 2019 and finished with 345 yards rushing and 370 yards receiving.